-In the ISO 19152 Land Administration Domain Model there are code lists which assign type to the rights, responsibilities and restrictions classes.
-These are land oriented types.
-For the marine environment these code lists have been generalized to be character strings.
 Also classes particularly aimed at Land Cadastre applications (such as mortgage) have not been expressed in the model.
-Since this is a realization, any of the ISO classes could be introduced into the S-121 (or Marine Cadaster) model if they are needed.
-In the future code lists can be developed that allow particular marine attributes to be described.
+Since this is a realization, any of the ISO classes could be introduced into the S-121 (or Marine Cadastre) model if they are needed.